jakemcc/jakemccrary.com/source/kili.markdown

 The walk down to Mweka camp was uneventful.
 I found it pretty painful.
 After a while every step I took started to hurt my knees.
 Walking on a downward slope for so long is terrible.

 Mweka Camp was back in the heather region.
-We were back to camping amongst trees.
+We were back to camping surrounded by trees.
 We ate our final dinner and slept.
 You could tell that everyone was excited to be off the mountain.
 While this was a vacation for the six of us it was a job for the 21 people who made the climb possible.
 A job that took them away from their families for seven days.
 It was easy to tell that people were ready to make it to the bottom.

 It was at Mweka Camp that we tipped our crew.
 I don't remember specifics so the following are mostly guesses.
 I think they are approximately correct.
 Porters received 50 USD each from the group.
 I think we gave the cooks $77.
 Head porter received around $100.
 Assistant guides about $120.
 Godlisten received about $155 and Joseph about $135.
 If you were a porter who had a special job we gave you an additional $10.